CentreForDigitalHumanities/I-analyzer/documentation/Elasticsearch-index-settings.md

 # Elasticsearch index settings

-This document details how elasticsearch indices for I-analyzer corpora are configured.
+This document details how elasticsearch indices for Textcavator corpora are configured.

 ## Field mappings

 Each corpus field passes a _mapping_ to elasticsearch that determines how the field is indexed - which affects what kind of queries it supports.
 See the [elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) to read more about mappings in general.

-I-analyzer supports a limited number of mapping types, namely:
+Textcavator supports a limited number of mapping types, namely:

 - text
 - keyword